bmanders716/bmanders716.github.io/cookbook.md

 sole.

-Fillets of Sole ‡ la Rouennaise.
+Fillets of Sole ‡†¨a Rouennaise.

 _Ingredients_--2 or more soles.
                Lemon juice.